 The Hebrew University is also responsible, to a great extent, for my pursuit of advanced degrees in the U.S. While clerking at the Israeli Supreme Court, the dean of the law school strongly encouraged me to apply to U.S. law schools.
 I was still debating my next steps at the time and Hebrew University generously supported me with several scholarships.

-We currently live in Boston, where I am a post-doc fellow at the Harvard Law School Program on Corporate Governance and the Co-Editor of the Forum on Corporate Governance and Financial Regulation at the Harvard Law School Program on Corporate Governance.
+We currently live in Wisconsin, where I am an Assistant Professor of Law at the University of Wisconsin Law School.
 Even though I have moved to the U.S., I have been maintaining a personal relationship with the faculty and my classmates at the Hebrew University.
 For me, the Hebrew University is a lifelong relationship and I look forward to continuing this connection in the future.

 Dr. Nili graduated from the S.J.D program at Harvard Law School in 2015 and was awarded the Harvard Law School Victor Brudney Prize for best student paper on a topic related to corporate governance for a chapter of his dissertation.
 Dr. Nili also holds an LL.B.(summa cum laude) and an M.B.A. (magna cum laude) from the Hebrew University Law School, where he was the Editor-in-Chief of the Hebrew University Law Review.